LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 with additional metadata automatically added by the npm publishing process.
-To be able to uniquely identify software components and, more importantly, interlink software components, we converted the JSON metadata provided by the npm registry to RDF.
+To be able to uniquely identify software components and, more importantly, interlink software components, we converted the JSON metadata provided by the npm registry to RDF, for which we set up a [server](https://github.com/LinkedSoftwareDependencies/npm-extraction-server).

 ### JSON-LD
 Since our input data is JSON,